PGCodeLLM/terminal-bench-rl/README.md

 ### ✅ Answer Verification (65% weight)
 - Each training datapoint included Python unit tests to verify task completion
 - Tests were assigned individual weights to provide granular partial credit
-- Test execution ran in isolated Docker containers with configurable timeouts
+- Test execution ran in the isolated Docker container in which the agent completed its work
 - Weighted scoring: passed tests contributed their weight to the final test score

 ### 🤖 LLM-as-a-Judge (35% weight)